 What about the popular compact fluorescents?
 While its true that they are economical, they still have an issue with that pesky toxic mercury.
 Another annoyance is the long time they take to get their glow on.

 Its frustrating to have to turn on the bathroom lights, and then come back five minutes later to actually use it.

-These are just a sampling of steps to save money; there are many more out there.
+These are just a sampling of steps to save money and reduce your energy bills; there are many more out there.
 My take on this is that it is a cumulative process; many small steps add up to big savings.